su-squares/tenthousandsu.com/_posts/2018-09-18-operator-bug.md

 ***OpenSea employee Devin Finzer identified a error with the Su Squares implementation**, announced in the [OpenSea Discord](https://discord.gg/ga8EJbv) #general channel on Tuesday at 2018-09-18 at 22:57 UTC.*

-*If you have any questions, please mail [Su@TenThousandSu.com](mailto:Su@TenThousandSu.com?subject=Su Squares&body=Hi Su%2C Please help!
+*If you have a question, please mail [Su@TenThousandSu.com](mailto:Su@TenThousandSu.com?subject=Su Squares&body=Hi Su%2C Please help!
 I have a question about Su Squares. ).*

 ## What is the bug?